Druids Temple walk near Masham, North Yorkshire

 The Druid’s Temple is not an ancient temple.
 It was built in the nineteenth century, a folly which was modelled after stone circles like Stonehenge.

-Apparently, in the late 1700’s, William Danby, a wealthy landowner, had the temple built as a way to provide employment for local workers.
+Apparently, in the late 1700s, William Danby, a wealthy landowner, had the temple built as a way to provide employment for local workers.

 We ended the walk in Bivouac Cafe where we had delicious cups of hot chocolate and coffee.
-They have a special family den downstairs with a dolls house and toys where we enjoyed dinner the next day.
+They have a special family den downstairs with a doll house and toys where we enjoyed dinner the next day.

 There is even a few birds of prey to visit, a swing and some play equipment if the kids still have some energy to burn off!